How charges accrue

 - The termination snapshot is retained for 7 days — top up + restore in that window to recover.

-- After 7 days, the snapshot is deleted by the retention reaper.
+- After 7 days, the snapshot is deleted automatically.

 Negative balance during snapshot retention

 Termination snapshots continue to accrue per-GB-month storage charges during the 7-day retention.
 With no running VMs, this is tiny (a few cents per GB-month), but it can push your balance slightly negative.
 Topping up clears it.
 The Billing page in the dashboard shows a persistent banner when auto-recharge is off, so you can’t miss the difference.
 See When your credit runs low for the full timeline.
-We email at multiple points before this happens: “balance low”, “balance hit zero”, “VMs stopping in 24h”, “VMs being destroyed”.
+We email you as your balance runs low and when a VM is suspended or auto-recharge fails.
 You won’t be surprised.
 See Grace period for the full timeline.Invoices

 Suji generates an invoice for every top-up.
 Download them from Billing → Invoices as PDF.
 Add billing details (company name, address, VAT number) once in Billing → Profile and every future invoice picks them up.
-EU customers with a valid VAT number get reverse-charge (no VAT on the invoice).Spend cap
+Suji bills under the French micro-entreprise scheme (franchise en base de TVA, art.
+293 B du CGI), so invoices carry no VAT.
+You can still add your company name, address, and VAT number to invoices for your own bookkeeping.Spend cap

-Org owners can set a monthly spend cap that limits how much auto top-up will pull from the card in a calendar month.
-The cap is a safety net — once hit, auto top-up pauses and the org owner is alerted by email.Changing organization
+Org owners can set a monthly spend cap that limits how much auto-recharge will pull from the card in a calendar month.
+The cap is a safety net — once hit, auto-recharge pauses and the org owner is alerted by email.Changing organization

 Each org has its own balance.
 Members in an org with credit can spin up VMs; switching to a different org may show “no credit” if that one hasn’t been topped up yet.Next